Floro MK-9: Design details

 The standard Mk.
-9 is a blowback-operated weapon chambered for the 9x19 mm Parabellum cartridge.
+9 is a blowback-operated weapon chambered for the 9×19mm Parabellum cartridge.
 It fires from a closed bolt with a selector switch allowing semi-automatic or full-automatic fire.
 There is no bolt-locking mechanism.
 The upper receiver is a steel tube and the barrel is held in place by the perforated barrel jacket.
-The lower receiver and magazine housing consist of sheet metal.
-The long magazine well has a plastic hand guard and doubles as a forward grip.
-It has the Uzi submachine gun-type magazine interface and uses Uzi magazines which are locally available.
+The lower receiver and magazine housing consists of sheet metal.
+The extended magazine well has a plastic hand guard and doubles as a forward grip.
+It has the Uzi submachine gun-type magazine interface and uses Uzi magazines, which are locally available.
 The folding metal butt is based on the Uzi pattern as well.
 The Mk.
 9 uses the firing mechanism of the M16, the standard service rifle in the AFP.

 The external appearance of the gun shows a striking resemblance to the Federal Engineering XC series of semi-automatic "assault rifle lookalike" carbines (marked 220, 450 and 900; in .22LR, .45 ACP and 9mm Para calibers respectively) produced in the mid-1980s in the US; approximately 20 years before the emergence of the FIC MK 9 on the market.

 A comparison of the two guns suggests the makers of FIC MK-9 studied the XC 900 carbine and based their design directly on it, although with some slight differences, add-ons, and modifications that in some way improved the original design.

-One such improvement is usage of the Uzi magazine style catch in FIC magwell, rather than making modified Uzi magazines with welded steel insert at the top of the magazine, serving the purpose of catch retainer surface, as in the original XC 900.
+One such improvement is the usage of the Uzi magazine style catch in FIC magwell, rather than making modified Uzi magazines with welded steel insert at the top of the magazine, serving the purpose of catch retainer surface, as in the original XC 900.
 This decision to bind the users of the gun in buying only the company's spare parts created logistics problems as it disabled the compatibility in using that particular magazine directly in the Uzi (which cannot be put in the magwell due to the steel insert), or buying the standard 25 or 32-round Uzi magazine on the surplus market to be used as a spare one for XC 900 carbine.
 Another usable add-on to the design is the Picatinny rail, allowing to easily mount scopes and other equipment, which was in the original XC troublesome.
-The sights are also different, as the original ones were not user-friednly when attempting to zero them.
+The sights are also different, as the original ones were not user-friendly when attempting to zero them.

 The cocking handle is on the left side of the upper receiver and incorporated with a dust cover.
-The front sights are fixed and rear sights have an adjustment knob for windage.
+The front sights are fixed and the rear sights have an adjustment knob for windage.
 The upper receiver has a Picatinny rail installed allowing telescopic and red dot sights to be used.